duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/39_baseline_tensorflow_from_logs.md

 ### A submission with the Movidius Neural Compute Stick

-At this point you have your trained model and it is time to turn it into an AI-DO submission.
+At this point your model is trained and you are asked to compile it to a Movidius graph.
 First, you should freeze the TensorFlow graph.
 This procedure consists of the following steps:

 - combine the TensorFlow graph of your CNN model and its weights in a single file
 - convert variables into inline constants